Chelsea Palace Theatre

 In June 1951, Sydney Bernstein’s chain of Granada Theatres took an interest in the building, and from 1955, it came under their management as a live theatre.
 It was re-named Granada Theatre briefly from 19th August 1957 and was closed two weeks later.

-A Heals furniture store was built on the site, which still operates in 2009.
+A Heals furniture store was built on the site, which still operated in 2009.
+By 2019 it was a Metro Bank.

 Just login to your account and subscribe to this theater